 If any of the above sound like you, focus on protein and vegetables for breakfast, or if you’re in a hurry, try a protein smoothie.
-Oatmeal and grain-based refined cereals lack certain key macronutrients.
+Oatmeal and grain-based refined cereals lack certain key macronutrients (though oatmeal does contain beneficial fibers and beta glucan).
 If you’re going to eat food, make it count; focus on the biggest nutritional bang for your buck: antioxidants, proteins, beneficial fatty acids.
 If you really miss your oatmeal, there are tons of grain-free porridge recipes out there that won’t give you a crash.
 This one is keto-friendly and made with cauliflower (don’t knock it til you try it).
 I have quite a few on my pinterest breakfast board.
 Or here are some alternative breakfast suggestions for you.

 HERE IS THE CAVEAT: If none of this sounds like you (you’re not trying to lose weight, you have stable energy, no GI issues, and no sugar cravings), and you don’t crash after eating a bowl of oats, you’re ok eating oatmeal for breakfast!
-I myself am a fan of overnight oats occasionally.
-I add collagen peptides or protein powder to mine and make it with almond or coconut milk.
-I don’t add sugar to it (the protein I use has stevia).
-You can soak the oats (hence overnight oats) for better digestability and add a little apple cider vinegar to neutralize phytic acid.
+I often recommend overnight oats to those who tolerate them.
+Add collagen peptides or protein powder and make it with almond or coconut milk.
+Don’t add sugar to it.
+You can soak the oats (hence overnight oats) for better digestibility and add a little apple cider vinegar to neutralize phytic acid.

 It’s a simple choice: just eat real food.
 Understand that the food industry is a profit-driven industry just like any other for-profit business, and they don’t have your best interests at heart.
 Keep eating the food your body was designed to eat: food in its natural state.
 And understanding which foods and protein-fat-carb ratios work best for your body will help you make the best choices at mealtime.